-Recently I was involved in detailed discussions with a manufacturer of generic Hepatitis C medication in Asia.
-As part of this discussion we talked about the need to make the price of Hepatitis C medication as cheap as possible so that everyone, from any country, could afford to treat their Hep C. This led to this manufacturer agreeing that they would try to produce and sell Sofosbuvir based treatments for the lowest possible price.
-Of course they would still make a fair profit on the drugs they made but they would make a price that gave them a profit and made the treatment affordable to everyone.
+Recently I was involved in detailed discussions with a manufacturer of Harvoni in India.
+As part of this discussion, we talked about the need to make the price of Hepatitis C medication as affordable as possible so that everyone, from any country, could afford to treat their Hep C. This led to this manufacturer agreeing that they would try to produce and sell Sofosbuvir-based treatments, such as Harvoni and Epclusa, for the lowest possible price.
+Of course, they would still make a fair profit on the medications they made but they would make a price that gave them a profit and made the treatment affordable to everyone.

-As we worked forward on this basis one very interesting fact about Hepatitis C treatment costs soon emerged, the actual cost of making Harvoni and Epclusa.
-It turned out that the actual cost of making drugs such as Harvoni and Epclusa was a price so low that I was totally astounded.
+As we worked forward on this basis one very interesting fact about Hepatitis C treatment costs soon emerged, the actual cost of making Harvoni and Epclusa was a price so low that I was totally astounded.
 But I will get to the exact figure at the end of this article.

-The issue of the Harvoni price is the most controversial component of what is otherwise a miraculous drug.
+The issue of the expensive price of Harvoni is the most controversial component of what is otherwise a miraculous medication.
 If it was not for the outrageous price of Harvoni people would be hailing Harvoni as the wonder drug of the 21st century and praising Gilead, its creator.
-However because of Gilead’s policy of making the Harvoni price so high Harvoni is seen as one of the worst examples of price gouging in the history of the pharmaceutical industry and Gilead as one of the most greedy and ruthless pharmaceutical companies on Earth.
-Adding to the confusion about Harvoni’s price is the availability of generic versions of Harvoni from India, Bangladesh and Egypt, all of which have price tags around US$1,000 or less for a 12 weeks treatment.
-Given that the Indian licensed generic Harvoni is chemically identical to Gilead’s expensive brand Harvoni it shows that Harvoni can be manufactured and sold for a profit at a fraction of the price being charged to people in the USA who need Hep C treatment.
+However because of Gilead’s policy of making the Harvoni price so high the drug is seen as one of the worst examples of price gouging in the history of the pharmaceutical industry and Gilead as one of the most greedy and ruthless pharmaceutical companies on Earth.
+Adding to the confusion about Harvoni’s price is the availability of the lower-cost versions of Harvoni from India, Bangladesh, and Egypt, all of which have price tags around US$1,000 or less for 12 weeks of treatment.
+Given that the Indian versions of Harvoni are chemically identical to Gilead’s expensive brand Harvoni it shows that Harvoni can be manufactured and sold for a profit at a fraction of the price being charged to people in the USA who need Hep C treatment.

-So how did Gilead arrive at the Harvoni price of more than US$80,000 for a 12 weeks treatment of 84 little pills and what is the actual cost of making Harvoni?
+So how did Gilead arrive at the Harvoni price of more than US$80,000 for 12 weeks of treatment of 84 little pills.
+What is the actual cost of making Harvoni?

 Exactly how GILEAD arrived at the Harvoni price is clouded in secrecy however because of my contacts in the pharmaceutical industry I heard this story, which I believe is true.